Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 Year Event Significance

-1970-73 Land reclamation Transformation of the area
+1970-73 Land reclamation Transformation of waterfront area

 1979 Renaming to Frank Kitts Park Tribute to Sir Frank Kitts